Shantanu990/DS_Project_MMR_Prediction/README.md

 -Average Deviation: The mean difference between the selling price and the predicted value, evaluated before and after model application.
 -Accuracy Metrics: Mean Absolute Error (MAE), Root Mean Square Error (RMSE), and R-squared.

-**Tools and libraries used**: Software: Python, Power BI, Excel
-Libraries: xgboost, sklearn, pandas, numpy, matplotlib, shap Regression models: XGBRegressor, Random Forest, Linear Regression
-Scalers: Minmax scaler, Standard scaler
+**Tools and libraries used**: Software: Python, Power BI, Excel; Libraries: xgboost, sklearn, pandas, numpy, matplotlib, shap; Regression models: XGBRegressor, Random Forest, Linear Regression; Scalers: Minmax scaler, Standard scaler

 **Results & Assessment**:
 - The predictive model was tested on 20% of the dataset, comprising 106,096 samples.
 The results demonstrate a significant improvement in profitability and prediction accuracy.
 A substantial 42.02% reduction was achieved in cases where the predicted MMR value exceeded the sale price, mitigating potential losses.